Economics A Level

 What will I study?

-Economics is the study of the behaviour of individuals, firms and government in aiming to achieve wealth and well-being in society.
-A level economics is divided into two parts: Microeconomics and Macroeconomics.
+Economics is the study of society through the behaviour of people, firms, and governments, with the aim of understanding and improving well-being and wealth in society.
+A level Economics is divided into two parts: Microeconomics and Macroeconomics.
 Microeconomics explores the concept of free markets and whether individuals and firms acting in their own self-interest achieve the most effective production and consumption decisions.
-The course looks at markets such as energy, banking and supermarkets, critically assessing whether they work effectively for consumers.
-Macroeconomics takes a holistic view and looks at economics at a national level, exploring themes such as the causes of inequality, unemployment, inflation and economic growth.
+The course looks at markets such as supermarkets, energy, and banking, critically assessing whether they work effectively for consumers.
+We also study labour markets, and the causes and effects of inequality.
+Macroeconomics takes a holistic view and explores economics at a national level through themes such as the causes of unemployment, inflation, and economic growth.
 We also study the international economy, for example looking at the impact of international trade and evaluating reasons for the different levels of economic development between countries.

 Is this course right for me?

-Successful A level economists have an enquiring mind and are fascinated by the world around them.
-You should be interested in the effect of leaving the EU on the prosperity of the UK, how decisions such as taxing sugary drinks affect the choices consumers make, and how to solve gender inequality.
-Be prepared for disagreement, economists have wildly different opinions about policy choices and likely outcomes.
+Successful A level Economists have an enquiring and considerate mind, empathy for the many different people around them, and a fascination with the interdependent world we live in.
+You should be enthusiastic about understanding issues such as the effects of leaving the EU on the prosperity of the UK, how to solve gender inequality, and how decisions such as taxing sugary drinks affect the choices consumers make.
+Be prepared for disagreement, economists have wildly different opinions about social injustices, policy choices, and likely outcomes.
 You should be prepared to learn some theoretical and technical concepts which can at first seem difficult.
-These techniques will enable you to critically assess a range of issues such as how best to combat global warming, how to reduce poverty and how to 'nudge' people to eat more healthily.
+These techniques will enable you to critically assess a range of issues such as how best to combat global warming and other such sustainability problems, how to reduce poverty, and how to 'nudge' people to eat more healthily.
 You should be prepared to study independently as there is much to cover, so you must read and learn between lessons.
 You should enjoy explaining issues with extended essay writing and enjoy and understand the logic of maths.
-Although in A level Economics the maths is GCSE level, Maths is a prerequisite for most economics degrees.
-Due to its breadth of relevance, economics complements any subject, but it does work particularly well with politics, geography, history, maths, sociology and psychology.
+Although in A level Economics the maths is GCSE level, Maths A level is usually a prerequisite for BSc Economics degrees but not BA degrees.
+Due to its breadth of relevance, Economics complements any subject, but it does work particularly well with politics, geography, history, maths, sociology, and psychology.

 Listen to what our students have to say about Economics